Skip to main content

 • Leverage the social nature of museum learning by favouring shared immersive experiences where possible.
 Co-presence amplifies both engagement and learning.

 The research is here.
 The funding pathways exist.
 The theoretical frameworks are established.
-The question for museums and science centres is not whether immersive learning is supported by evidence — it is how to implement it well.
+The question for museums and science centers is not whether immersive learning is supported by evidence.
+It is how to implement it well.

 Citations